 Expanding employee benefits: Mental health and wellness

 As people have adapted to new work/life realities, isolation, or trying to mange at-home schooling with at-home work, it comes as no surprise that anxiety levels are heightened and the issues people face have become more complex.
 This new reality has contributed to a shift in the expectations people have of their employer and the benefits that they are offered.
-Mental health and wellness benefits have become increasingly valuable and sought-after over the past year.
-And with this greater demand, employers are beginning to examine their benefits packages to include a more complete offering that spans health, mental health, and financial health.
+Mental health and wellness benefits have become increasingly valuable and sought-after.
+And with this greater demand, employers are beginning to examine their benefits packages to include a more complete offering that spans physical health, mental health and financial health.
 We surveyed consumers on this topic, and here is what we found.

 Expanding employee benefits

 COVID-19 brought mental health and wellness to the forefront of employer-sponsored health insurance.

 The pandemic has increased consumer expectations when it comes to employer-sponsored health benefits.